huilinye/OpenFSI/README.md

     <!-- size of the flow domain -->
     </geometry>
 	```
-	Also, you can define the viscosity of the fluid model that the Reynolds number can be fixed.
+	Also, you can define the viscosity of the fluid that the Reynolds number can be fixed.

 	The second
 	part is the `<fluid>` part.